datarefuge/workflow/bagging.md

 ## Note: URL vs UUID
 The `URL` is the link to examine and harvest, and the `UUID` is a canonical ID we use to connect the url with the data in question.
 The UUID will have been generated earlier earlier in the process.
 UUID stands for Universal Unique Identifier.

-**Note: the next few steps below need to be reviewed in light of the new app-driven workflow**

 ## Downloading & opening the dataset
-  - Go to the URL containing the zipped dataset (provided in cell "URL from upload of zip")
-  - Download the zip file to your laptop, and unzip it.
+  - Download the zip file from the Archivers app to your laptop, and unzip it.
-  - Quality assurance: spot check to ensure the UUID and downloaded materials match to the spreadsheet row
+  - Quality assurance: spot check to ensure the UUID and downloaded materials match

 - Confirm content of Json file
   - The json should match the information from the Harvester and use the following format: